illumion-ltd/h5pydantic/docs/tutorial.rst

   :end-before: dump

 Now, we're ready to dump this experiment to a file, there's a lot going on in this snippet.
-We begin by creating a :ref: dumper() context manager, this will open the output file ``experiment.pdf`` at the start of the context block, users can then write to the Datasets using the h5py array assignment, at the end of the block h5pydantic will
+We begin by creating a :meth:`h5pydantic.H5Group.dumper` context manager, this will open the output file ``experiment.pdf`` at the start of the context block, users can then write to the Datasets using the h5py array assignment, at the end of the block h5pydantic will